scb5304/jacques/README.md

 * [DiscordJS](https://github.com/hydrabolt/discord.js/) for interfacing with the Discord API to do anything at all involving Discord.
 * [dotenv](https://github.com/motdotla/dotenv) for loading environment variables for a simple .env config file.
 Helpful for both externalizing sensitive tokens and allowing them to differ on my development environment and 'production' box.
 * [Express](https://github.com/expressjs/express): the standard server framework for Node.js.
+* [Express Rate Limit](https://github.com/nfriedly/express-rate-limit) to prevent one IP address from overwhelming the API.
 * [Angular Material File Input](https://github.com/shuyu/angular-material-fileinput) for supporting file uploads in AngularJS in a material fashion, plus drag-and-drop, preview, and other cool stuff.
 * [mkdirp](https://github.com/substack/node-mkdirp) to create multiple directories in parallel.
 I'm not even sure if I need this module, to be honest, but I can't find a good reason to remove it.
 * [moment](https://github.com/moment/moment/) for dates/times and math involving dates/times.